Getting ready for a new product launch?

 Create a Product Video For Your New Product Launch

-I think we can all agree video’s pretty big right now.
+I think we can all agree video’s pretty big right now, so big it accounts for roughly 80% of all internet traffic.

 So why not use it to your advantage?

-Think of them as mini product commercials, explaining and displaying how your product will benefit your audience.
+Videos for products don’t have to be hard-sell commercials.
+Think of them as little bites of your product, explaining and displaying how your product will benefit your audience.

 This is the route I took before the official release of “Social Media Marketing: The Movie” to help build some buzz: